Inner work is at the very core and foundation of the spiritual path.

 But here’s the thing.
 Although inner work is such a worthy path, it is also a path we are secretly horrified by.

-This subconscious disgust that we have towards any form of inner exploration is universal.
-It’s something you’ll need to understand well if you’re a serious spiritual seeker wanting to do the work.
+This subconscious fear that we have towards any form of inner exploration is universal.
+It’s something you’ll need to understand well if you’re a sincere spiritual seeker wanting to do the work.

 Table of contents

 Inner work is the psychological practice of identifying and dissolving the contractions, and blockages that obscure your Inner Light for the purposes of self-awareness, healing, transformation, and expansion.